jhonabanguera/Responsive-Navigation-Menu-Bar/README.md

 **Site:** https://jhonabanguera.github.io/Responsive-Navigation-Menu-Bar/.

-This is a proyect to practice and understand HTML and CSS better, I followed a guide and practice creating the Navigation bar and also practice git and github skills through this proyect
+This is a proyect to practice and understand HTML and CSS better, I followed a guide and practice creating the Navigation bar and also practice git and github skills through this proyect.